javifm86/hugo-site/content/blog/2020-06-17-buscar-en-hugo-con-lunr/index.en.md

 <section id="search-results"></section>
 ```

-Javascript code is also inside the html file so that we can create dinamyc vars in Javascript with Hugo, for example for
+Javascript code is also inside the html file so that we can create dynamic vars in Javascript with Hugo, for example for
 getting translation of strings and getting relative path to `index.json` for each language.

 Next step is importing Lunr, in my case in `static/js/` folder: